Aircraft & Jump Pilot Information

 The DZSO should brief the parachutists thoroughly on all parachuting aspects of the exercise.
 Most parachutists are quite familiar with fixed winged aircraft and the procedures to be followed in and around them.
 The balloon pilot should brief the parachutists as he/she would for any balloon passenger, and about any special requirements relating to climbing onto and exiting the basket.

-APF rules require that the parachutists have their parachutes fully open by 1800 feet AGL.
+APF rules require that the parachutists have their parachutes fully open by 2000 feet AGL.
 Given the lack of airspeed as the parachutist leaves the basket a minimum exit height should include 1000 feet above planned opening height to allow the parachutist to gain stability and airspeed.
 This may be less for very experienced jumpers.
-Tandem jumps must have the parachute open at a minimum of 4000 ft AGL.
+Tandem jumps must exit at a minimum altitude of 7500ft AGL and have the parachute open at a minimum of 4000ft AGL.

 Since the balloon will usually be in descent for the exit of the parachutist, some additional height will probably be necessary.
 Brief the parachutist that the balloon will be in descent at the rate of about 300 - 600 ft per minute, as the parachutist may feel that (unlike jumps they have made out of aircraft), there is no hurry to exit